GRIL-clinic/.github/profile/README.md

 ### Our tools

-Olladoc: translation made local, private and customizable
+🦙 Olladoc: translation made local, private and customizable.

-Need to translate sensitive information and don’t want private material sent to third-parties via on-line translation tools?
+Do you need to translate sensitive information and you don’t want private material sent to third-parties via on-line translation tools?
 Olladoc is a completely free translation tool designed by human rights data scientists for anyone who values data privacy: from social justice advocates to grassroot organizations to everyday users.
 Your data never leaves your local computer!

 Why should you use Olladoc?